 There are no estimates or deductibles with a discount dental plan, and you won’t have to worry about whether or not you have enough dental coverage to pay for a procedure you need.
 The discount is applied to practically every single service you need (or want, in the case of cosmetic treatments.)
 Use it on dentures, veneers, braces, or whitening, it doesn’t matter.

 If you don’t tend to need much work beyond your typical checkup, cleaning, and X-rays, your dental insurance will normally pay for itself after your six-month visits.
 Plus, if you do need minor treatment every now and then, you’ve usually got up to about $1,500 in benefits to apply to your treatment plan.
 Insurance can be great if it’s offered by your employer and you have good oral health but want a backup if there’s a cavity that pops up unexpectedly.

 Honestly, I feel like it’s financially smarter to join one of these best dental savings plans vs. enrolling in your own private insurance plan.
 Here’s why: you don’t have to worry about annual maximums, paying deductibles, estimating your treatment costs, running out of benefits, waiting periods, or wondering if your insurance policy is going to cover something (and by how much.)
 With dental discount plans, you pay an annual membership fee to join the program and you get immediate fee reductions at practically every visit.
-Plus, they’re cheaper to join than paying extra every month for a dental insurance policy that might not even cover what you need.
+Plus, a dental discount program is cheaper to join than paying extra every month for a dental insurance policy that might not even cover what you need.
 The only downside is you’ll obviously want to check to see if your preferred dentist accepts dental discount plans (and which ones.)

 Depending on which discount dental plan you’re a member of, you can get coverage on the different categories of treatments/services: